donnywarren/js-dom-intro/readme.md

 > What does "it runs in the browser" mean?
 Why is this something that we would want to do?

 > We've talked about values (primitive types and objects) and the language constructs for creating our own.
-We have also alluded to / used some values which are available to us in the "environment".
-What is an example?

 > What is the most annoying thing about websites?